-Our lead product candidate, VGL101, is currently being studied in IGNITE, a Phase 2 proof-of-concept trial and the first-ever interventional trial for ALSP patients.
+Our lead clinical candidate, VGL101, is currently being studied in IGNITE, a Phase 2 proof-of-concept trial and the first-ever interventional trial for ALSP patients.
 ALSP is a rare, inherited, autosomal dominant neurological disease with high genetic penetrance.
 ALSP is caused by a loss-of-function mutation in the Colony Stimulating Factor 1 Receptor (CSF1R), a receptor that shares a common downstream signaling pathway with TREM2 and affects an estimated 10,000 people in the U.S., with similar prevalence in Europe and Japan.
 There are currently no approved therapies for ALSP, underscoring the unmet need for people living with this disease.
 The FDA has granted Fast Track designation and orphan drug designation for VGL101 for the treatment of ALSP.
+The European Commission has also granted orphan drug designation for VGL101.
 We plan to report six-month interim data from the first six patients enrolled in IGNITE during the fourth quarter of 2023.
-We are also conducting a Phase 1 SAD and MAD trial of VGL101 in healthy volunteers in the United States and Australia.
-In 2022, we reported interim topline data from the ongoing Phase 1 trial to evaluate the safety, tolerability, pharmacokinetics (PK) and pharmacodynamics (PD) of VGL101 in healthy volunteers.
-As of October 7, 2022, the trial had enrolled 82 healthy volunteers who received either VGL101 (n=68) at various doses up to 40 mg/kg or placebo (n=14).
-Based on these data, VGL101 was found to be generally well-tolerated at doses up to 40 mg/kg SAD and 20 mg/kg MAD.
-VGL101 showed a linear, predictable PK profile at all doses and a half-life that supported monthly IV dosing.
-Importantly, VGL101 achieved dose dependent, durable decreases in levels of soluble TREM2 ("sTREM2") in the cerebrospinal fluid (CSF) demonstrating proof of target engagement.
-VGL101 20 mg/kg repeat dosing was associated with robust reduction in sTREM2 levels and decreases were still observed 28 days after the third and final dose.
-VGL101 is the first antibody reported to demonstrate durability of TREM2 engagement in a clinical setting and showed durable increases in soluble CSF1R ("sCSF1R") levels in the CSF after repeat dosing.
-As of the date of this report, we have completed dosing of the 60 mg/kg SAD and MAD cohorts in Australia in which VGL101 continued to be safe and well tolerated.
-We plan to report the full data analysis from the Phase 1 trial during the third quarter of 2023.
+We have also conducted a Phase 1 SAD and MAD trial of VGL101 in healthy volunteers in the United States and Australia.
+In September 2023, we reported complete topline data from the Phase 1 trial designed to evaluate the safety, tolerability, pharmacokinetics (PK) and pharmacodynamics (PD) of VGL101 in healthy volunteers.
+The trial enrolled 136 healthy volunteers who received either VGL101 (n=113) at fixed single doses ranging from 1 to 60 mg/kg or three ascending doses ranging from 20 to 60 mg/kg, or placebo (n=23).
+Based on these data, VGL101 demonstrated a favorable safety and tolerability profile in SAD and MAD cohorts at doses up to 60 mg/kg.
+In addition, VGL101 showed:

+- Linear and predictable PK characteristics and an observed half-life that supports monthly IV dosing; - Proof-of-target engagement based on dose-dependent, robust and durable reductions in soluble TREM2 (sTREM2) following repeat dosing; VGL101 is the first antibody reported to demonstrate durability of TREM2 engagement in a clinical setting; - Increased soluble CSF1R (sCSF1R) and osteopontin levels that were durable following repeat dosing suggesting that VGL101 impacted microglial activity downstream of TREM2 target engagement; and - Target engagement and downstream PD responses following 20 mg/kg and 40 mg/kg of VGL101, which we believe support evaluating these doses in the ongoing IGNITE Phase 2 trial in ALSP patients.